Skip to Content

 Slots

-The slots, sometimes referred to as the lane line extended areas, are the general areas behind the three-point line that are above and between the high post and the wings.
+The slots, sometimes referred to as the lane line extended areas, are the areas behind the three-point line that are above and between the top and the wings.

 Players will typically occupy the slot areas during initial sets to start the Chin series and/or to perform various offensive actions such as cutting to the basket after receiving a back screen from a teammate.